justinyeh1995/CS6388miniProject/README.md

 Expressing events happening in parallel is often necessary.
 This net shows how a single, sequential process can be split into two branches which run in parallel and then sync.
 The concept of parallel computing is an important one.

+## Some notes

+The plugin classifier is written but it does not show on the visualizations, hoping to fix this issue real quick...

 ## Ideas references
 - [petrinet.org](http://petrinet.org/)